 Food manufacturers are often less aware of the ancillary expenses associated with managing multiple ingredients, including the added labor costs for food formulators who have to figure out how each of those ingredients performs and interacts with others in multiple applications.
 Various ingredients also respond differently to the wide range of production processes and environments found in their facilities, including high-shear mixers, thermal treatments, freeze-thaw cycles and others.

-Many companies have simplified their supply chain and helped their food scientists streamline their product development with Grande Bravo® functional whey proteins.
+Many companies have simplified their supply chain and helped their food scientists streamline their product development with Grande Bravo® (Mail this link) functional whey proteins.
 The ingredient can be a single solution to replace eggs and dairy in a wide range of applications while maintaining all the functional properties and flavor of their fresh counterparts.
 Food formulators can rely on it to perform similarly across multiple applications without having to go through numerous trial-and-error scenarios to get to their desired outcome.